vmware-archive/hillview/README.md

 webpack, which allows it to compile directly typescript into javascript.

-Then install JavaScript libraries `rx` and `d3`, together with the typescript type definitions for these libraries:
+Then install some JavaScript libraries, together with the typescript type definitions for these libraries:

 ```
 $ cd web/src/main/webapp
-$ npm install rx d3
+$ npm install rx d3 pako
-$ npm install @types/d3 --save
+$ npm install @types/d3 @types/pako --save
 $ cd ../../../..
 ```